izagawd/stable_gen_map/README.md

     }
 }

-// Again, insert is taking &, not &mut let map_human_with_key = StableGenMap::<DefaultKey, HumanWithKey>::new();
+// Again, requires &, not &mut
+let map_human_with_key = StableGenMap::<DefaultKey, HumanWithKey>::new();
 let (damian_key, damian_reference) = map_human_with_key.insert_with(|key| Box::new(HumanWithKey{
     human: Human{